 MAJOR AWARDS AND DECORATIONS

-Meritorious Service Medal with four oak leaf clusters
+Defense Meritorious Service Medal with oak leaf cluster

 Global War on Terrorism Service Medal